ksandr-sl/rsschool-cv/cv.md

 #
 #### *Work Expirience*
-- before 2012.
+- ... - 2012.
 Was engaged in various kinds of work that did not require experience, like many students
 - 2012 - 2014.
 Worked as a bartender and barista in nightclubs, hotel and lounge bars
 - 2014 - 2018.
 Engaged in construction, plaster casting and furniture production
 - 2018 - 2023.
 Worked remotely as a support operator for an online store